genshinsim/gcsim/ui/packages/docs/docs/reference/system_functions.md

 f();
 ```

-f is function that takes no argument and will evaluate to the current frame number the simulation is on.
+`f` is function that takes no argument and will evaluate to the current frame number gcsim is on.

 ## rand